Reader in Education

 Peer reviewed journal articles

-Stahl, G., Burnard, P., and Burt-Perkins, R. (forthcoming) Bourdieu applied: Critical reflections on the use of Bourdieu's theory in practice.
-The Annual Review of Sociology (in review).
+Stahl, G., Burnard, P., and Burt-Perkins, R. (in review) Bourdieu applied: Critical reflections on the use of Bourdieu's theory in practice.

 Burnard, P. (2012) Rethinking creative teaching and teaching as research: Mapping the critical phases that mark times of change and choosing as learners and teachers of music.
 Theory Into Practice, 51(3), 40-52.

 Craft, A., Cremin, T., Burnard, P., Dragovic, T., and Chappell, K. (2012) Possibility thinking: Culminative studies of an evidence-based concept driving creativity?
 Education 3-13: International Journal of Primary, Elementary and Early Years Education.
 Doi:1080/03004279.2012.656671, http://dx.doi/org/10.1080/03004279.2012.656671.

 Burnard, P. (2011) Educational leadership, musical creativities and digital technology in education Journal of Music, Technology and Education 4(2/3), 151-171, doi: 10.1386/jmte.4.2-3.157_1.